SICSoftwareGmbH/chatgpt-gitlab-codereview/readme.md

 ## Installation
 - To properly run the script you need an OPENAI_API_KEY Key defined in the CI/CD Settings Variables.
 The script will use this as default
+- You should at least mark the key as Protected and Masked

 ## Usage